 Now, here is where you might have some success.
 Using temporary hair dye can work if you use it wisely.

-Temporary hair colours come in the form of hair chalk, hair make-up sprays and temporary dyes.
+Temporary hair colors come in the form of hair chalk, hair make-up sprays and temporary dyes.
 You can even use tissue paper! (but this method won’t work well on synthetic materials!).

-They work by coating the hair with colour and can be easily washed off.
+They work by coating the hair with color and can be easily washed off.

-They won’t permanently alter the colour of your fake hair, but there are ways to use it to spice things up.
+They won’t permanently alter the color of your fake hair, but there are ways to use it to spice things up.

-We wouldn’t recommend trying to change the all-over colour of your hairpiece, extensions, weave or wig with temporary hair colour.
+We wouldn’t recommend trying to change the all-over color of your hairpiece, extensions, weave or wig with temporary hair color.

 But you can play around with adding highlights, streaks, dipped ends or ombre looks for sure.